microsoft/SEAL/README.md

 ## Getting Started

+There are multiple ways of installing Microsoft SEAL and starting to use it.
+The easiest way is to use a package manager such as [vcpkg](https://github.com/microsoft/vcpkg) or [Homebrew](https://formulae.brew.sh/formula/seal) to download, build, and install the library.
+The .NET library is available as a multiplatform [NuGet package](https://www.nuget.org/packages/Microsoft.Research.SEALNet).
+Finally, one can build Microsoft SEAL manually with a multiplatform CMake build system; see [Building Microsoft SEAL Manually](#building-microsoft-seal-manually) for details.

 ### Optional Dependencies

 Microsoft SEAL has no required dependencies, but certain optional features can be enabled when compiling with support for specific third-party libraries.

-The build system can either download and build the dependencies, or alternatively search for pre-installed libraries.
+When [building manually](#building-microsoft-seal-manually), one can choose to have the Microsoft SEAL build system download and build the dependencies, or alternatively search the system directories for pre-installed dependencies.
-Most users will probably want to use the first approach for its convenience.
+On the other extreme, the downloadable [NuGet package](https://www.nuget.org/packages/Microsoft.Research.SEALNet) cannot be configured at all, but it is always possible to [build a custom NuGet package](#building-your-own-nuget-package).
+Other package managers offer varying amounts of opportunities for configuring the dependencies and [other build options](#basic-cmake-options).

 The optional dependencies and their tested versions (other versions may work as well) are as follows.

 | Optional dependency                                | Tested version | Use                                              |
 | -------------------------------------------------- | -------------- | ------------------------------------------------ |